Kisner aims to correct poor major record with a victory

-CHARLOTTE, North Carolina (Reuters) - Kevin Kisner transformed his game three years ago to turn himself from a battler into one of the world’s best golfers.
+CHARLOTTE, North Carolina (Reuters) - Kevin Kisner transformed his game three years ago and turned himself from a battler into one of the world’s best golfers.

-He has risen to 25th in the world rankings without much fanfare, but his relative anonymity will change if he continues his sizzling form at the PGA Championship, where he was tied with Hideki Matsuyama for the halfway lead at eight-under 134 on Friday.
+He has risen to 25th in the world rankings without much fanfare, but his relative anonymity will change if he continues to blow away the field at the PGA Championship, having taken the second-round clubhouse lead at eight-under 134 on Friday.

 Kisner realised in his first two years on tour that he was not good enough to compete with the world’s best, so he went back to the drawing board with coach John Tillery and focused on improving his long game.